OpenNebula/docs/source/user/references/template.rst

 Capacity Section
 ================

-The following attributes can be defined to specified the capacity of a VM.
+The following attributes can be defined to specify the capacity of a VM.

 +--------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------+
 | Attribute    | Description                                                                                                                                                                                                                                                                                       | Mandatory                                                                                |